Bob Tough

 Robert Tough, known also as "Red", (born August 28, 1920 – April 7, 1999) was an American professional basketball player.
 He spent two seasons in the National Basketball Association (NBA).
-He played as a member of the Fort Wayne Pistons in the final season of the Basketball Association of America before it was folded into the NBA.
+He played as a member of the Fort Wayne Pistons in the final season of the Basketball Association of America (BAA) before it was folded into the NBA.
 During Tough's second season he played for two teams, the Baltimore Bullets and the Waterloo Hawks.
 Before playing professional basketball, Tough attended St. John's University.